Curious who the person behind the books is? Here’s the short story:

 Wow, I’m surprised you’re still reading this and want me to continue this story.
 In 2013, my role was made redundant, which basically means I was out of a job.
 This was a very good thing.
 By this time, I was tired of the rat race and we wanted to do more traveling.
 This was our opportunity.

 We spent a season living aboard our boat in New Zealand and exploring that gorgeous country from the water.
-Then we moved back home and spent some time with family before buying a 13-foot camper.
+Then we moved back home and spent some time with family before buying a 13-foot Scamp travel trailer.
 We traveled around the States enjoying the incredible scenery and quirky small towns along the way.

-Eventually, we ended up in Florida where we bought our current sailboat, a Moody 346.
-Since then, we’ve spent our time alternating between cruising in the Bahamas and working on boat projects.
+Eventually, we ended up in Florida where we bought our current sailboat, a Moody 346 named Tickety Boo in 2015.
+We alternated between cruising in the Bahamas and working on boat projects.
 We’re currently in the process of selling Tickety Boo, moving back into our camper, and hitting the road again.

 Well, that’s enough about me.
 I can hear you yawning.
 If you have any questions or want to know anything else, please don’t hesitate to drop me a line at firstname.lastname@example.org.